1jour1vin

 celebration

-Long-Depaquit's grand cuvée, this Grand Cru Monopole is the dream of every Chablis lover.
-Its nose of fleshy fruits accompanied by notes of citrus, jasmine, and violet is captivating.
+Long-Depaquit’s flagship wine, this Grand Cru Monopole is the stuff of dreams for any Chablis lover.
+Its nose of ripe fruit, accompanied by notes of citrus, jasmine, and violet, is utterly captivating.
 The distinctive palate reflects the marly minerality of this micro-terroir.

 Buy your Long-Depaquit wines at the best price in a private sale!